john-amiscaray/Stir/README.md

 </dependency>
 ```

-## Building a Simple Page
+## Building a Simple Page Using Java Objects

-Pages can be generated using Stir's `HTMLDocument` class.
-Using simple builder patterns and built-in classes you can generate large amounts of reusable markup for your applications:
+The most basic way to generate pages with Stir would be with the `HTMLDocument` class and the Stir provided element classes.
+Using simple builder patterns and built-in classes representing HTML elements, you can generate large amounts of reusable markup for your applications:

 ```java
 import io.john.amiscaray.stir.domain.HTMLDocument;